mattva01/schooltool/src/schooltool/relationship/README.txt

 Relationship
 ============

-schoolbell.relationship is a library for managing arbitrary many-to-many binary relationships.
+schooltool.relationship is a library for managing arbitrary many-to-many binary relationships.

 Quick overview